 The reason for this is that the algorithm that many Twitter management applications use to allow people to auto follow in the hope they will get followed back takes into account the ratio of the person to be followed, normally you want a positive ratio because it makes you look like a more valuable Twittizen.

-Of course this entire thing is just balls, auto following people is a false economy and the amount of people that follow you isn't a metric that can be used for anything at all.
+Of course this entire thing is just rubbish, auto following people is a false economy and the amount of people that follow you isn't a metric that can be used for anything at all.

 The amount of noise on Twitter is mind blowing, even ignoring the spam accounts there are just so many bot accounts and accounts owned by people who would have no interest in what you are doing and you would have no interest in what they were doing — auto following people is just a sure fire way of making sure there is plenty of noise on your feed, there is no reliable way (that I have seen) that a computer can make a call on who you would generally find interesting.